 These types of rear ends have a clutch pack that transfers power to the wheel with the most traction.
 When the wheels are not slipping this clutch should be released and allow the vehicle to corner normally.

 Problems with the clutch pack can be mistaken for problems with the side gears or spider gears.
 Also in the lubrication fluid the General Motors positraction unit has a special additive to prevent sticking operation of the clutches.

-If regular gear oil is installed in a positraction unit with no special additive grabbing and jerking can occur around corners.
-Check your auto repair manual for your specific vehicle to make sure you have the correct fluid installed in the rear differential.
+If regular gear oil is installed in a positraction unit with no special additive, grabbing, jerking and noise can occur around corners.
+Check the auto repair manual for your specific vehicle to make sure you have the correct fluid installed in the rear differential.

 Give this car and truck repair page a bookmark or share with a friend.